Definition of Irony

 Irony examples are not only found in stage plays, but in poems too.
 In his poem The Rime of the Ancient Mariner, Coleridge wrote:

 “Water, water, everywhere,

 Nor any drop to drink.”

-In the above stated lines, the ship, blown by the south wind, is stranded in the uncharted sea.
-Ironically, there is water everywhere but they do not have a single drop of water to drink.
+In the above-stated lines, the ship – blown by the south wind – is stranded in the uncharted sea.
+Ironically, there is water everywhere, but they do not have a single drop of drinkable water.

 Function of Irony

-Like all other figures of speech, Irony brings about some added meanings to a situation.
+Like all other figures of speech, irony brings about some added meanings to a situation.
 Ironical statements and situations in literature develop readers’ interest.
-Irony makes a work of literature more intriguing and forces the readers to use their imagination and comprehend the underlying meanings of the texts.
+Irony makes a work of literature more intriguing, and forces the readers to use their imaginations to comprehend the underlying meanings of the texts.
 Moreover, real life is full of ironical expressions and situations.
-Therefore, the use of irony brings a work of literature closer to the life.
+Therefore, the use of irony brings a work of literature to the life.